gcpearse/carbon-intensity-api-interface/README.md

 ### Regional Search

 Users can also take advantage of the Regional Search box to view the carbon intensity forecast for their region.
-If a user make a bad request, an error message is shown but they are able to try again.

 ## Optimisation